JeremyRubin/utxos.org/content/analysis/optech/index.md

   [here](https://bitcoinops.org/en/newsletters/2019/05/29/).
 OpTech's content is offered under the [MIT License](https://opensource.org/licenses/MIT).*

-The [proposed](https://github.com/JeremyRubin/bips/blob/op-secure-the-bag-master/bip-secure-the-bag.mediawiki) opcode `OP_SECURETHEBAG` allows an address to commit to one or more branches that require the transaction spending them to include a certain set of outputs, a technique that contract protocol researchers call a *covenant*.
+The [proposed](https://github.com/JeremyRubin/bips/blob/op-secure-the-bag-master/bip-secure-the-bag.mediawiki) opcode `OP_CHECKTEMPLATEVERIFY` allows an address to commit to one or more branches that require the transaction spending them to include a certain set of outputs, a technique that contract protocol researchers call a *covenant*.
 The primary described benefit of this proposed opcode is allowing a